Advertising Injury Coverage

 What is Advertising Injury?

 Advertising injury means injury committed by a business in the course of advertising its products or services.
 The injury may be committed against an individual or another business.
 The injured party typically suffers a financial loss.
 For example, your business publishes an ad that disparages another company, damaging its reputation.
 Your ad causes the injured party to lose customers.
-It sues your firm for compensatory damages to recoup the income it has lost.
+The injured party then sues your firm for compensatory damages to recoup the income it has lost.

 Advertising injury involves acts (offenses) committed by a business in the course of advertising its goods, products or services.
 The offenses cause injury to another party.
 Advertising injury is one of two types of injury covered by Coverage B. The other is personal injury.
 Personal injury means offenses committed by a business while performing activities other than advertising.
 Examples of personal injury are false arrest and malicious prosecution.